Markfolder/policies/terms/index.md

 ---
 title: Terms of Service
-description: All the terms that you agree to when you sign up for a Basecamp product.
+description: All the terms that you agree to when you sign up for a Markfolder product.
 ---

-# Terms of Service

-*Last updated: 6 August, 2020*
+*Last updated: 14 April, 2021*

 Thank you for using Markfolder!

 We built Markfolder because we want to help create a useful tool for bookmarking and recovering social conversations like tweets.
 Since we don't know every one of our users personally, we have to put in place some Terms of Service to help keep the ship afloat.

 When we say “Company”, “we”, “our”, or “us” in this document, we are referring to the business that owns and runs Markfolder.